matusm/Nmm2Bcr/README.md

 `--comment` : User supplied string to be included in the metadata.

+### Options for height data transformation

+`--heydemann` : perform Heydemann correction, but only for the "-LZ+AZ" channel.

 `--bias (-b)` : Bias value in µm to be subtracted from the hight values (for `-r5` only).

-`--reference (-r)` : Kind of height reference technique, supported values are:
+`--reference (-r)` : The height reference technique, supported values are:

-   1 reference to minimum hight value;
+1: reference to minimum hight value (all values positive)

-   2 reference to maximum hight value;
+2: reference to maximum hight value (all values negative)

-   3 reference to average hight value;
+3: reference to average hight value

-   4 reference to central hight value (average of minimum and maximum);
+4: reference to central hight value (average of minimum and maximum)

-   5 reference to user supplied bias value;
+5: reference to user supplied bias value

-   6 reference to first value of scan field;
+6: reference to first value of scan field

-   7 reference to last value of scan field;
+7: reference to last value of scan field

-   8 reference to the hight value of the center of scan field (or profile);
+8: reference to the hight value of the center of scan field (or profile)

-   9 reference to connecting plane (or line);
+9: reference to connecting plane (or line)

-   10 reference to LSQ plane (or line);
+10: reference to LSQ plane (or line)
-   11 same as 9 but positive definite;
-   12 same as 10 but positive definite;

-### Caveats and technical details:
-tbc
+11: first apply 9, then 1

+12: first apply 10, then 1

-### Dependencies
+## Dependencies
 Bev.IO.NmmReader:  https://github.com/matusm/Bev.IO.NmmReader

 Bev.IO.BcrWriter: https://github.com/matusm/Bev.IO.BcrWriter